University professors lament empty lecture halls | The New Daily

 He acknowledged the importance of face-to-face learning – and that it needed to be a priority.

-They university’s spokesperson was unable to confirm to The New Daily by deadline what attendance levels were prior to the pandemic.
+The university’s spokesperson was unable to confirm to The New Daily by deadline what attendance levels were before the pandemic.

 They said minimum attendance requirements for students varied from discipline to discipline.